shawngraham/hist1900/docs/2.Assessment/Personal Memex.md

 - Are you using Hypothes.is to engage with the readings and the observations of your peers - do you link and make notes related to individual hypothesis annotations?
 Do you use the hypothes.is importer to ingest annotations from the web into your personal meme?
 - is there evidence for how any feedback has been considered, adopted, adapted?
 - Is there evidence for a developing sophistication in the work?
+- There may well be some small **bonuses** for finding and making notes from sources that explicitly deal with the history of the internet in Canada and related themes.

 Assessment will be along the spectrum “unsatisfactory - satisfactory - exceptional”.
 Numerically, this translates as: